This item originally appeared at TZF’s “The Gazebo” feature.

 Here’s a question: Is the body born without a mind? –without any thought, any memories, any feelings (by which I mean emotions – clearly, even a new-born body has sensory perceptions).

 If so, then it seems the mind is created after birth, through experience – the experience of living, the input of others.
-At first, I suppose others are perceived by a child as simply extensions of his or her self; but eventually they are perceived as others, as instructions like “I am the daddy, you are the baby” manufacture a sense of separative self.
+At first, I suppose others are perceived by a child as simply extensions of his or her self.
+When an infant opens its eyes for the first time, presumably, from its perspective, everything it sees is itself.
+But eventually that is altered.
+Instructions, however well-intentioned, like “I am the mommy, you are the baby” manufacture a sense of separative self.
 Wide-eyed speechless awe at the enormity of it all is, bit by bit, replaced by “I am me, not you, not that”.

 Now, the question becomes, what would this environment look like if I could see it without the operating system, without all the prejudices, limitations, lenses, self-justifications, guilt, desire, fears, regrets, and so on that compose the mind.
 What if I could see this reality right now just as I did through the eyes of this body the first moments after its birth!